cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Implement Directory Synchronization (az-100-05).md

 ﻿# Lab: Implement Directory Synchronization

-All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session) except for Excercise 3 Task 1, Exercise 3 Task 2, and Exercise 3 Task 3, which include steps performed from a Remote Desktop session to an Azure VM
+All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session) except for Exercise 3 Task 1, Exercise 3 Task 2, and Exercise 3 Task 3, which include steps performed from a Remote Desktop session to an Azure VM

    > **Note**: When not using Cloud Shell, the lab virtual machine must have the Azure PowerShell 1.2.0 module (or newer) installed [https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-1.2.0](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-1.2.0)